rubo77/mp3_silence_splitter.sh/README.md

 ## How it works

 The script first checks for the required dependencies (`ffmpeg`, `python3`, `pip3`).
 Then, it creates a virtual environment to isolate the `pydub` installation.
 It installs `pydub` within this virtual environment using `pip`.
-The provided MP3 file is then processed by the Python script, which uses `pydub` to detect silence segments and split the audio accordingly.
+The provided Audio file is then processed by the Python script, which uses `pydub` to detect silence segments and split the audio accordingly.
 The resulting chunks are saved to the specified output directory.

 ## Notes